 The Rev. Dr. David B. Lindsey

-The Rev. Dr. David B. Lindsey has served Little River UCC since 2014.
-His primary responsibilities at Little River are worship and administration.
+The Rev. Dr. David B. Lindsey has served Little River since 2014.
+His primary responsibilities at Little River are worship, administration, and evangalism.
 Before arriving at Little River, David served UCC congregations in Minneapolis, Minnesota and Manhattan Beach, California.
 His doctoral research focused on the implications of literary criticism for Christian preaching.
 David grew up in Kentucky and Indiana, where his family attended Southern Baptist and non-denominational churches.
 After a long and winding spiritual journey, David encountered the United Church of Christ while in seminary.
 "Since the first day I walked into a UCC church," David says, "I have been continually delighted and astonished by how open-minded and forward-thinking the denomination is."
 When he's not at church, David likes to spend time with his wife, Carrie.
-Some of their favorite hobbies are road trips, going to rock and hip-hop concerts, and hanging out with their cat, Fiona.
+Some of their favorite hobbies are road trips, going to rock and hip-hop concerts, and hanging out with their cats.

 David periodically writes for the UCC's Center for Analytics, Research and Data (CARD) -- read his blog posts here.

 Rev. Alexis Vaughan Kassim came to Little River United Church of Christ in 2017 to be our associate pastor.
 She is primarily responsible for Christian education, social outreach, and pastoral care.
 Rev. Kassim grew up in Fairfax County and is glad to be serving in the area.
 She attended Duke University as an undergraduate, and received her Master of Divinity from the University of Chicago Divinity School.
 Rev. Kassim was ordained in the Christian Church (Disciples of Christ) denomination, meaning that she has the freedom and authority to serve in the UCC.
 In her free time, Alexis enjoys watching tennis and Duke basketball.